SalishSeaCast/docs/tidalcurrents/tidal_current_comparison.rst

 * The figure shows that the depth averaged observational and model output values agree quite well.
 * The model output's semi-minor axis is larger than the observations, this informs us that the model flow is too circular.
-* Also the Salish Sea model output is angled slightly more to the West.
-This may be due to too much mixing or the Fraser River outflow.
+* Also the Salish Sea model output is angled slightly more to the West, this discrepancy is within a resonable error window.

 * Scale = 50